School - School of Computing, Science & Engineering

 International - £14,400 per year

 - Outstanding 92% student satisfaction rate for this course (NSS 2017)

 - This programme is accredited by the Institute of Physics (IOP) and benefits from regular lectures from visiting industry professionals

 - Wide range of exciting specialisms and career options

 Please visit www.salford.ac.uk/clearing or call us on 0300 555 5030 to find out more.

 Physics underpins much in our everyday lives from the structure of the universe to your digital watch.
-Basic magnetism has led to life saving equipment such as CAT and MRI scanners.
-Photonics research has led to CFDs, LEDs and barcode scanners.
+Basic magnetism has led to life saving equipment such as CAT and MRI scanners and photonics research has led to CFDs, LEDs and barcode scanners.
 In fact, much of today’s technology is founded in physics.

-A unique part of the Salford Physics degree is our emphasis on employer engagement.
-Professional physicists from employer organisations have been consulted on the design of this degree and visit the course to give seminars and set real life problems for you to work on.
+A unique part of our physics degree is our emphasis on employer engagement.
+We consulted professional physicists from industry when we designed this course to ensure that the content we are teaching you is robust and will prepare you for the world of work.
+Additionally, physicists working in industry also drop by to give guest seminars and set real life problems for you to work on.
+Due to the analytical and problem solving nature of physics, this degree opens doors to a wide range of careers.
+Previous graduates have commonly found employment in the following sectors: medical physics, defence, finance, research, education, engineering and nuclear.
 As a Salford graduate you will have no shortage of skills to take you into a successful, exciting career.

 You can opt to take an industrial placement year in between your second and third year of your course.
 You will arrange your placement with our support.
 This has a number of benefits: you will improve your employment prospects after graduation, you get to see the physics you have learned in action, they are often paid positions, and many of our industrial placement students ultimately improve their degree classification over their second year results to receive top class degrees.